Time-Sensitive Information for Dealers

 - Issued to a retail purchaser

-- MUST have current inspection
+- MUST have current emissions inspection if applicable

 - CAN display signs and carry load on vehicle